About Me

 • Progesterone Intolerance - 2 hours - 2022 (online)

 *NB.
-This CPD training is done in my capacity as a non-prescribing healthcare practitioner, therefore I am unable to advise you in regards your medication.
+This CPD training is done in my capacity as a non-prescribing healthcare practitioner, and I am unable to give advice regarding medication.

 I am on the Complementary & Natural Healthcare Register - The independent UK regulator for complementary healthcare practitioners, set up with government support to protect the public by providing a UK voluntary register of health practitioners.
 The register has been approved as an Accredited Register by the Professional Standards Authority for Health and Social Care, a body accountable to Parliament.